AHappyTeacup/cv/README.md

 View this CV online: <https://ahappyteacup.github.io/cv/>

 ### Full Stack Software Engineer
-Experience with python development, linux systems, and customer support, with a degree in Computational Thinking.
+Experience with Python development, Linux systems, and customer support, with a degree in Computational Thinking.
+Experience with agile development in a devops environment.
 Skilled in troubleshooting, problem solving, and analytical reasoning.
 Quick to learn and apply new technologies.
 Passionate about combining the power of human creativity with technology to create holistic solutions to problems.

 ## Key Skills
 - Critical thinking